-This examination is being given to fill one vacancy in Public Health Services and to establish a list which may be used to fill future vacancies.
+This examination is being given to fill two vacancies in Public Health Services and to establish a list which may be used to fill future vacancies.
 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 Public Health Services

 Location: 1601 E. Hazelton Ave, Stockton, CA

 Applicants who have obtained a Public Health Microbiologist Trainee Certificate from the California State Department of Public Health, Laboratory Field Services, stating that they meet the minimum educational requirements for admission to the examination for a certificate as a Public Health Microbiologist will be invited to interviews tentatively scheduled for September 2019 (specific dates are TBD).